-My research thus far has benefited from intense involvement both in the language technologies community and in the human-computer interaction community.
-Because what drives my research is the goal of developing technology capable of both shaping conversation and supporting conversation to achieve a positive impact on human learning, my long term plan is to remain active in both of these communities.
+In summary, my research has benefited from intense involvement in the School of Computer Science both in the language technologies community and in the learning sciences community as it fits within the human-computer interaction community.
+Because what drives my research is the goal of developing technology capable of both shaping conversation and supporting conversation to achieve a positive impact on human learning, I look forward to remaining active in both of these communities.